valleyofdoom/PC-Tuning/README.md

 <h3 id="qos-policies">11.41.7.
 QoS Policies</h3>

-QoS DSCP policies allow Windows to prioritize packets of an application.
+Depending on your network and router configuration, QoS policies can be set in Windows to prioritize packets of an application.

 - See [assets/images/dscp-46-qos-policy.png](/assets/images/dscp-46-qos-policy.png)